-As you may already know, I am a huge fan of the Nerf Rival series.
-I’ve already published a few reviews of Rival blasters on this website, with more to follow.
+As you may already know, I am a massive fan of the Nerf Rival series.
+I’ve already published a few reviews of Rival guns on this website, with more to follow.

 Top 9 Nerf Rival Blasters: